ibm-cloud-docs/activity-tracker/monitor_events.md

 You can export events through a view in the web UI, or programmatically by using a REST API.

-Consider the following information when you export events:
+Consider the following information when you export log data:
 * You export a set of event entries.
-* To define the set of data that you want to export, you can apply filter and searches.
+To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
+* From the Web UI, when you export events, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
+To get the data, you must click the link and download the compressed file.
+* When you export events programmatically, you can choose to send an email or to write events into your terminal.
-* The maximum number of lines that you can export is 20,000.
+* The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.

-To make the EU-DE (Frankfurt) location EU compliant, the export function is **not available** in **Frankfurt**.
-The download website for the exported logs is currently located outside the EU.
-{: important}
+* When you export events, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
+The maximum number of lines that you can export through the UI is `10.000` lines.
+The maximum number of lines that you can export per API request is `500.000` lines.

 ### By using the REST API